 A clogged toilet can occur due to a build-up of toilet paper or if an item has been flushed down and is lodged inside the pipework.
 You can identify a problem with your toilet system with these indicators,

 - If your cistern water is slow to drain or begins to overflow.
 This could mean a blockage — you’ve got a blocked toilet.

 - Gurgling sound

-- Water rises when you flush
+- Water rises when you flush or the toilet overflow

 - Strong odour coming from drain

-All you need you can find in your pantry.
-Pour 1 cup of baking soda and 2 cups of vinegar down the toilet bowl.
-Let the enzymes work their magic on the grease, food or built up toilet paper and break down the clog for you.
-Leave for over night and pour hot water down the toilet bowl.
-Flush the toilet and if the blockage is still there, try the method once more.
+There is a way to clear your clogged toilet without exerting yourself or utilising natural, non-harmful, organic ingredients from your pantry.
+Open your pantry, and voila!
+You can have a baking soda and vinegar mixture to clear your blocked toilet.
+Just pour 1 cup of baking soda and 2 cups of vinegar down the toilet bowl.
+Let the enzymes and their natural chemical reaction work their magic on the grease, food or built-up toilet paper and break down the clog for you.
+Leave your baking soda and vinegar mixture overnight and pour hot water down the toilet bowl.
+Flush the toilet, and if the blockage is still there, try again to unclog the toilet without a plunger.

 It’s simple when floating objects like paper towels cause blocks in your toilet.
 They can be easy to detect and remove.
 But there are various reasons blocking your toilet that can remain undetectable, which a mere dish soap or organic solution won’t solve.
 Especially if you have no experience with plumbing, mineral deposits from hard water can settle and solidify (calcification) in the pipes.
 They can hinder the movement of waste, causing blockages.